resque/resque/README.markdown

 `Resque::Failure` module.
 Failures are logged either locally in Redis or using some different backend.

-For example, Resque ships with Hoptoad and GetException support.
+For example, Resque ships with Hoptoad and GetExceptional support.

 Keep this in mind when writing your jobs: you may want to throw exceptions you would not normally throw in order to assist debugging.